Table of Contents

 It may provide her with significantly more nutrients than Janet’s version, so if Ashley was looking to increase lean muscle mass then this would be a better option.

-The increased fat mobilization that will be happening in Ashley’s body during the fasting period and encouraged by dietary fat consumption during the Fat-break, will undoubtedly lead to increased fat-loss.
+The increased fat mobilization that will be happening in Ashley’s body during the fasting period and encouraged by dietary fat consumption during the Fast-break, will undoubtedly lead to an increase in fat loss.

 What Else Do I Need to Know?